sudorandom/kmcd.dev/content/posts/2024/http-from-scratch/index.md

 The --http0.9 flag instructs curl to accept the headerless responses of HTTP/0.9.

-You should note that curl is *sending* a request as if it were HTTP/1.1 but appears accept to the headerless responses of HTTP/0.9.
+You should note that curl is *sending* a request as if it were HTTP/1.1 but is configured to accept the headerless responses of HTTP/0.9.
 Here's what the curl manpage says about the flag:

 ```shell
 --http0.9